Jo3690/SOG/README.md

 "SubOptGraph/data/Absorption/raw/" "SubOptGraph/data/Absorption/full/processed/".

-After putting the data file such as 'origin_absoption.txt' into "SubOptGraph/data/Absorption/raw/", then, by running the script 'absorption.py', the model can construct and save molecular graph features in the "SubOptGraph/data/Absorption/full/processed/" automatically.
+After putting the data file such as 'deep4chem_absoption.txt' into "SubOptGraph/data/Absorption/raw/", then, by running the script 'absorption.py', the model can construct and save molecular graph features in the "SubOptGraph/data/Absorption/full/processed/" automatically.(You need to change the file path in the 'absorption.py' to your own path)

 __5. Code and hyperparameters__